-While studies show that woman are more likely to experience depression and anxiety symptoms then men, there is a silent epidemic happening as we speak and men everywhere including someone you know is suffering from depression or anxiety in silence.
+While studies show that women are more likely to experience depression and anxiety symptoms than men, there is a silent epidemic happening as we speak and men everywhere including someone you know is suffering from depression or anxiety in silence.
 Accepting anxiety and taking action to manage symptoms tends to be difficult for men and that’s why so many suffer in silence.

 BALANCING ACT FOR MEN TOO

-We often speak about women balancing work, home and family, but rarely focus on men having these same stresses, trying to balance it all and stay emotionally well.
-And when we talk about achieving overall wellness, the focus tends to lead to women and their self care.
-Health and wellness is as equally important for a man as it is for a woman.
+We often speak about women balancing work, home, and family, but rarely focus on men having these same stresses, trying to balance it all and stay emotionally well.
+And when we talk about achieving overall wellness, the focus tends to lead to women and their self-care.
+Health and wellness are as equally important for a man as it is for a woman.
 More men in this day and age are pitching in with responsibilities in the home and taking care of the kids all while working full time themselves, so it’s only natural that they would be faced with the same stresses as a woman.

-Look around, you’d be hard pressed to find many men talking about self care and wellness, why is that?
-Why are topics such as erectile disfunction, testicular self exams, rectal exams, male friendships, loneliness and anxiety symptoms rarely discussed by men?
+Look around, you’d be hard-pressed to find many men talking about self-care and wellness, why is that?
+Why are topics such as erectile dysfunction, testicular self-exams, rectal exams, male friendships, loneliness and anxiety symptoms rarely discussed by men?
 Some may say that it tarnishes their masculinity, that it shows weakness and vulnerabilities that men just aren’t willing to expose.
 But the hard and fast truth is, when men don’t focus on their emotional and physical health it is resulting in some pretty alarming statistics.